chrisjensenuk/fretboard/docs/authentication.md

   }
 }
 ```
-note: the `https://fn-fretboard2.azurewebsites.net/user_impersonation` scope can be found in the ADD App > 'Expose an API'.
+note: the `https://fn-fretboard2.azurewebsites.net/user_impersonation` scope can be found in the Function App's ADD App Registration > 'Expose an API'.

 # Giving users access to the application
 I didn't need to do this in my case.
 Every Azure subscription gets a free Active Directory (TenantId) so I'm happy that any user in my subscription automatically gets access to the app.
 If I wanted to assign users to the App these are the steps I'd take.